blink1073/phosphor-properties/README.md

     the property API directly.
 This is why the methods must be pure delegates as described above.

-This pattern is commonly referred to as an *attached property*.
+A property declared for instances of a different class is referred to as an *attached property*.
 The behavior and semantics of the property are defined by one class, but the property value belongs to a foreign instance.
 This pattern is useful when creating container objects which must associate container data with child objects in a way which doesn't require polluting the child class with extraneous data members.

 **Basic Value:**